OraOpenSource/OXAR/README.md

 # Prebuilt Images
 Due to licensing issues, we can not provide a prebuilt image or appliance.
 As such you will need to manually build the VM yourself with the provided scripts.

+If you are using Amazon AWS EC2, please be sure to follow the configuration steps listed <a href="docs/amazon_aws.md">here</a>.

 # Manual Build
 You can build your own vm with the following instructions.